noisev2/arch-config/scripts/zfs/install/README.md

 $ loadkeys it

 # Init ZFS module and install git
+# This is necessary only if the archiso doesn't provide zfs tools; if yes, you can skip
 $ curl -s https://raw.githubusercontent.com/eoli3n/archiso-zfs/master/init | bash

 # Get install scripts